Mentoring Ten Physicians

 Mike Cockrell, chief legal and financial officer and treasurer of Sanderson Farms, agreed.

-For information on being a sponsor, or purchasing tables or tickets for the event, contact Meg Sinervo with the OMWC at 662-915-7273 or [email protected].
+For information on supporting the Ole Miss Women’s Council, contact Meg Sinervo, development officer, at 662-915-7273 or [email protected].
 Proceeds from the event will help strengthen educational opportunities for OMWC scholars.
 Male and female students are eligible for the scholarships, which are among some of the largest at Ole Miss and are accompanied by mentoring, leadership training, travel and more.

 “The time we devote to our scholarship recipients reminds me of a lesson we can learn from Ruth Guyton,” said Mary Susan Gallien-Clinton of Naples, Florida, chair of the OMWC.
 “Intentional time and attention that we can give young people will pay great dividends in their personal lives and careers.”